reactphp/promise/README.md

 Introduction
 ------------

-React/Promise is a library implementing
+Promise is a library implementing
 [CommonJS Promises/A](http://wiki.commonjs.org/wiki/Promises/A) for PHP.

 It also provides several other useful promise-related concepts, such as joining